Challenge: semi-structured Notes data

 Challenge: application consolidation

 There are also other reasons why migrating data from old databases can be more complex than anticipated.
 New applications don’t necessarily match old applications one-to-one.
 In some cases, business processes have evolved over the years; in others, mergers, acquisitions, or restructurings have taken place.
 Or, a company may have simply attempted to reduce IT complexity by consolidating applications and infrastructure.
-Developers then need to rethink the entire data model and perhaps start from scratch to re-architect the system.

 To jettison historical baggage and mitigate risks, companies can break the data migration process into three steps: